Meadowsys/wiwi/src/serialiser/spec.md

 First the marker for the array itself is stored, then the length is stored (see [section on collection variants]), then the items themselves are stored one after the other.

+### UTF-8 String

+A string, strictly UTF-8 encoding.
+Decoding it successfully would include checking it to make sure its valid UTF-8.

+First write the marker for the string type, followed by the length (in bytes not characters) (see [section on collection variants]).
+Then, write the string bytes themselves.

 <!-- ### Arrays (homogenous)

 Arrays that store only one type of item (identical = same marker), meaning that can be stored a bit more compact/efficiently.